SimonBourdareau/barcodeNinja/README.md

 ## Citation

 If barcodeNinja is useful in your work, please cite it.
 This code is for non-commercial use / academic research only.
-Do not use it for diagnostics purposes.
+Do not use it for diagnostic purposes.

 ## Credits

-zlib is being used in conjonction with the internal gzstream version for speeding up streaming from disk and lowering pressure on memory.
+zlib is being used in conjunction with the internal gzstream version for speeding up streaming from disk and lowering pressure on memory.

-barcodeNinja uses software originally developped by others:
+barcodeNinja uses software originally developed by others:

 robin_hood.h is sourced from https://github.com/martinus/robin-hood-hashing/tree/master